In recognition of William Thomas (Tom) Thach, MD, a longstanding member of the Department of Anatomy & Neurobiology.

-The Tom Thach Award was initiated in 2014 as a way to honor Tom’s contribution to science and to the Neuroscience Retreats.
-Grad students and post docs are eligible to compete, and winners are chosen from presentations at the Annual Neuroscience Retreat (one winner from the talks, and one winner from the posters).
-The talk competition and poster competition are evaluated by separate panels of faculty members, chosen to achieve broad representation of expertise/scientific approach on each panel.
+The Tom Thach Award was initiated in 2014 to honor Tom’s contribution to science and to the Annual Neuroscience Retreat.
+Grad students and post docs are eligible to compete, and winners are chosen from short talks and poster presentations at the Retreat.
+Presentations are evaluated by panels of faculty members who are selected selected to achieve broad representation of expertise and scientific approach.
 These awards are made possible by support from the McDonnell Center for Systems Neuroscience, and the McDonnell Center for Cellular and Molecular Neurobiology.

-Short Talks: Xitong Liang (student, Neuroscience Program), "Neural mechanisms transform synchronized circadian timing into multiple daily outputs"
+- Short Talks: Xitong Liang (Graduate student, Neuroscience Program; Taghert and Holy labs) “Neural mechanisms transform synchronized circadian timing into multiple daily outputs”

-Posters: Yang Shi (student, Neuroscience program), "Effect of ApoE on tau pathogenesis and tau-mediated neurodegeneration in Alzheimer’s disease"
+- Posters: Yang Shi (Graduate student, Neuroscience Program; Holtzman lab) “Effect of ApoE on tau pathogenesis and tau-mediated neurodegeneration in Alzheimer’s disease”

-Short Talks: Elinor Harrison (student, Movement Science Program), “Feasibility of Singing to Improve Gait Measures in Parkinson’s Disease”
+- Short Talks: Elinor Harrison (Graduate student, Movement Science Program; Earhart lab) “Feasibility of Singing to Improve Gait Measures in Parkinson’s Disease”

-Posters: Andrew Kraft (student, Neuroscience Program), “Sensory deprivation following cortical focal ischemia facilitates remapping and accelerates behavioral recovery”
+- Posters: Andrew Kraft (Graduate student, Neuroscience Program; Lee lab) “Sensory deprivation following cortical focal ischemia facilitates remapping and accelerates behavioral recovery”